Professional English translation services

 Whichever kind of English you choose for your documents, it should be written consistently, e.g. without inadvertently mixing British and American English.

 You should be aware, though, that many of the apparent differences between languages like UK and US English are really issues of choice or style rather than of language variant.
 Words and expressions have bounced back and forth over the Atlantic and been used in slightly different ways over several centuries.
 The fact that a word is most often used in the US does not make it un-British.
 Not even the use of ‘s’ or ‘z’ (e.g. criticize/criticise) is convincingly one or the other, and few native English speakers can tell the difference in many phrases.
 Is this balderdash (Elizabethan English with Nordic origins), poppycock (Dutch origin), baloney (Italian), malarkey (American-Irish), hogwash (15th century English) or just bunk (US)?
-Most English speakers would be comfortable with all of these.
+Most English natives would be comfortable with all of these.
 (For an entertaining look at the relations between UK and US English, you can do worse than read The Prodigal Tongue by Lynne Murphy.)

 More important is the context in which expressions are used.
 A hood (from old German) and a bonnet (from French and ultimately Latin) are both US and UK headgear, though one is used exclusively as an engine cover in the US and the other exclusively for the same thing in the UK.